RNA-dependent RNA polymerase: Distribution

-Many eukaryotes also have RdRps and these are involved in RNA interference: these amplify microRNAs and small temporal RNAs and produce double-stranded RNA using small interfering RNAs as primers.
-In fact these same RdRps that are used in the defense mechanisms can be usurped by RNA viruses for their benefit.
-Their evolutionary history has been reviewed.
+Many eukaryotes have RdRps that are involved in RNA interference: these amplify microRNAs and small temporal RNAs and produce double-stranded RNA using small interfering RNAs as primers.
+These RdRps are used in the defense mechanisms and can be appropriated by RNA viruses.
+Their evolutionary history predates the divergence of major eukaryotic groups.

-Replication process
+Replication

-RdRp differs from DNA dependent RNA polymerase as it works to catalyze the synthesis of an RNA strand complementary to a given RNA template, rather than using a DNA template.
-The RNA replication process is a four-step mechanism, as described.
+RdRp differs from DNA dependent RNA polymerase as it catalyzes RNA synthesis of strands complementary to a given RNA template.
+The RNA replication process is a four-step mechanism: